 Pascal Dherve, a French national, runs a very popular blog and free site to learn French.
 The blog is well worth checking out as it is very extensive, and the site itself has lots of exercises and a few cool tools like “Hear what you type” and a separate new site.

 News in Slow French

 News in Slow French is a freemium site – you have access to all of their 200 and odd podcasts but better tools have to be paid for.
-It’s still worth going to – the site is very well structured and so easy to navigate.
+It’s not French language classes but still worth going to – the site is very well structured and so easy to navigate.
 Also available as an app.

 Il Etait Une Histoire

 This is a great little site dedicated for children up to the ages of 10.
 Stories, fables, fairy tales, songs, chants and even a bit of history are all there.
 There is even a great bonus section that unlocks puzzles, color pages and printable activities as you go through the site